neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 *For running the code for DM check*
 Steps overview:
 1. Install the necessary python packages (pip3 install oauth2)
-2. Run the script for fetching DM relationship.
+2. Go to folder 'docker' and run the script for fetching DM relationship.
 Command is below python3 user_friendship.py